Ehrhart quasi-polynomials and parallel translations: Introduction

 \subsection{Acknowledgements}

-We thank Katharina Jochemko for letting us know McMullen's work in \cite{McMullen} and thank Matthias Beck for letting us know the work of Royer in \cite{Royer1,Royer2}.
+We thank Katharina Jochemko for letting us know McMullen's work in \cite{McMullen}, Matthias Beck for letting us know the work of Royer in \cite{Royer1,Royer2}, and Elie Alhajjar for informing us his Ph.D.
+Thesis \cite{alh} which contains closely related results.
+We also thank the anonymous reviewers for helpful comments and suggestions.
 The first author is partially supported by KAKENHI 20K03513 and 21KK0043, the second author is partially supported by KAKENHI 21K0319 and 21H00975, and the third author is partially supported by KAKENHI 18H01115 and 23H00081.